Timothy Jones Jr.: Discovery of bodies

 The bodies of Jones's five children were discovered in black trash bags off of a rural dirt road near Camden, Alabama.
 On Saturday, September 6, 2014, Jones was stopped in his Cadillac Escalade at a routine traffic checkpoint in Mississippi.
 Police noted that Jones seemed "very strange" and "maybe on the violent side."
 Initially, police suspected him of driving while under the influence of alcohol, but when they checked his South Carolina license plate, they were notified of the missing children.
 Further, police found blood and materials to produce methamphetamine in Jones's car.
 They found hand-written notes detailing how to mutilate bodies.
 He was also high on synthetic marijuana.
 Several days later, Jones led the Mississippi sheriff and FBI agents to where he had disposed of the corpses of his children.
 It was later revealed in court that Jones originally planned to dump the bodies near the Mexican border.
 It is unclear why Jones stopped in Alabama instead.
-Still, prosecutors posited that the stench of decomposition made Jones change his plans.
+Prosecutors posited that the stench of decomposition made Jones change his plans.
 An officer at the scene spoke that the car "smelled the stench of death" and was filled with blood, bleach, and maggots.

 Dr. Janice Ross, who performed the autopsies, cited that the black bags sped up the decomposition process since they were placed in the sun.
 The bodies had been outdoors for approximately one week before they were recovered.
 In her report, she indicated that the bodies had been significantly decomposed by animal-eating and maggots.